Wilmington Assembly

 Wilmington Assembly was a General Motors automobile factory in Wilmington, Delaware.
-The 3200000 sqft factory opened in 1947, and produced cars for GM's Chevrolet, Pontiac, Saturn, Opel, Buick and Daewoo brands during its operation.
+The 3200000 sqft factory opened in 1947, and produced cars for GM's Chevrolet, Pontiac, Oldsmobile, Buick, Saturn, Opel, and GM Daewoo brands during its operation.
 GM closed the plant on July 28, 2009.

 History

 The plant was located at 801 Boxwood Road.
 It was under the management of GM's newly created Buick-Oldsmobile-Pontiac Assembly Division created in 1945, manufacturing cars for Buick, Oldsmobile, and Pontiac.

 Some of the cars produced at the facility starting in the 1970s included (model years in parentheses):